 Seeds become metabolically active and respire vigorously in the presence of oxygen.
 Seeds undergo respiration to fulfil the needs of a growing plant.
 During this stage, seeds exploit oxygen to convert the nutrients existing in the soil into energy.

-Cellular respiration in seeds involves oxidation of the respiratory substrates to release energy.
-Protein, carbohydrates and fats are the usual respiratory substrates of a seed, which on oxidation releases energy in the form of ATP and carbon dioxide after breaking the C-C bonds.
+Cellular respiration in seeds involves the oxidation of the respiratory substrates to release energy.
+Proteins, carbohydrates and fats are the usual respiratory substrates of a seed, which on oxidation releases energy (ATP)and carbon dioxide after breaking the C-C bonds.

 The Metabolization of Reserve food